Certification Process

 Certification is available to active CCA members and reflects alignment at the time of review.

-Step 1: Become a CCA Member
+Step 1: Apply for CCA Membership

-CCA certification is available to active members of the Cleaning Compliance Association.
-Membership provides access to certification materials, standards guidance, and information about the review process.
 Some businesses participate as members without pursuing certification.
 Membership and certification serve different purposes.

 Step 2: Prepare Documentation

-Certification is based on documented practices.
-Before applying, businesses should ensure that key operational systems are documented and reflect how the business is actually run.
+Businesses should ensure that key operational systems are clearly documented and reflect how the business is actually run day to day.

 Documentation may include materials related to: